CurlyWurly-1/STM8S103F3P6-development-board/README.md

     - Change "Settings for" to "Release" (top left) and then select tab "C Compiler" - Change "C language" to default
     - When you have to, set the location of the C compiler to the default place where you loaded the COSMIC compiler e.g. "C:\Program Files (x86)\COSMIC\FSE_Compilers\CXSTM8"
     - When you want to program the chip, set the "program memory" file to the appropriate "S19" file which is in folder "Debug"

+# How to Program the STM8S103F3P6 development board
+ - On your PC execute "stvdebug.exe" and when this IDE is loaded:
+   - Right click the project you want to use and select "Set as Active Project"
+   - In the top menu bar, Press "Build" -> "Rebuld All" (check that it completes without errors - the messages are displayed in the bottom message window)
+   - In the top menu bar, Press "Tools" -> "Programmer" and wait for about 4 seconds.
+A window will be displayed where you need to set up the following
+     - In tab "settings"
+       - "Board"    ST-LINK
+       - "Ports"    USB
+       - "Programmign Mode"  SWIM
+       - Tick "Erase before programming"
+       - Tick "Unlock Device"
+     - In tab "Memory Areas""
+       - Press "Add" and add a line that points to the locatino of the appropriate "S19" file e.g. in folder "Debug"
+     - Press "Run STVP"